 Seasoning your food properly is one of the quickest ways to level up your cooking.
-And storing your salt in one of these easy-to-open salt cellars within arms reach on the counter will make doing that a breeze.
+Whether you're seasoning a paprika fried egg or adding a finishing sprinkle of flaky salt to a batch of warm cinnamon spiced chocolate chunk cookies, storing your salt in one of these easy-to-open salt cellars within arms reach on the counter will make doing that a breeze.

 Why You Need a Salt Cellar